-REIT imposed by the Internal Revenue Code, our charter generally prohibits, among other prohibitions, any stockholder from beneficially or constructively owning more than 9.8% in value or in number of shares, whichever is more restrictive, of any class or series of the outstanding shares of our capital stock.
-See "Description of Capital Stock-Restrictions on Ownership and Transfer."
+To assist us in complying with limitations on the concentration of ownership of a REIT imposed by the Internal Revenue Code, our charter generally prohibits, among other prohibitions, any stockholder from beneficially or constructively owning more than 9.8% in value or in number of shares, whichever is more restrictive, of any class or series of the outstanding shares of our capital stock.
+See and Transfer."

+"Description of Capital Stock - Restrictions on Ownership

+Risk factors

-Risk factors Investing in our common stock involves a high degree of risk.
-You should
+Investing in our common stock involves a high degree of risk.
+You should carefully read and consider the information set forth under "Risk Factors" and all other information in this prospectus before investing in our common stock.

-Unless otherwise indicated, that number of shares of common stock does not include the 5,000,000 shares of our common stock that may be issued if the underwriters' overallotment option is exercised in full.
+Unless otherwise indicated, that number of shares of common stock does not include the shares of our common stock that may be issued if the underwriters' overallotment option is exercised in full.